Winter Special

 Health Benefits of Jicama

-Vitamin C - Another benefit of jicama is that it’s packed full of Vitamin C. We all know how important this vitamin is, from boosting your immune system to preventing oxidative damage to your cells.
+Vitamin C - Another benefit of jicama is that it’s packed full of Vitamin C. We all know how important this vitamin is, Vitamin C supports normal immune function and acts as an antioxidant.

 Improves Brain Function - Jicama is packed full of vitamin B6.
-Studies show that this vitamin protects brain health and promotes mental wellbeing.
+Studies show that Vitamin B6 plays a role in normal brain and nerve function.

 Promotes Weight Loss - Jicama is a low glycemic food, which in non-sciency terms means it keeps you feeling fuller for longer.
 Perfect for anyone watching their figure.

 Prevents Anemia - Jicama is rich in iron.
 As you may have heard, iron is crucial in creating red blood cells and supporting cell growth.
-By making your diet rich in iron, you can prevent anemia, which is linked to weakness and exhaustion.
+By making your diet rich in iron, that supports the body’s production of red blood cells.

 Strengthens Bones - Another of the benefits of jicama is that it’s full of inulin which is a probiotic.
-Studies show that this helps your bones by aiding calcium absorption.
+Inulin has been studied for its potential role in supporting mineral absorption.

 Protects the Heart - As you can see the benefits of jicama are wide-reaching, but let's get to the heart of the matter (pun intended.)
-Jicama can also aid against cardiovascular diseases, lower inflammation and blood pressure, and reduce the risk of blood clots.
+The fiber and antioxidants in jicama are associated with nutrients commonly linked to heart-healthy diets.

 To Sum Up